|

 productivity and the creation of new services.
 By embracing automation in the form of computers and

-Technical professionals generally have a bright future.
+telecommunications technologies, libraries are now able to offer new value added services.
+The Future for Systems Librarian (technical professional) Technical professionals generally have a bright future.
 Contrary to the belief that computers

 are advancing at such a fast rate that support personnel will not be needed in the near future, organizations